Toepen: Deal and exchange

-Toepen is usually played as a drinking game, but can also be played with chips or directly with money.
-Each player receives four cards.
-The remainder of the pack is left face down in the middle of the table.
-Then any player whose hand consists entirely of As, Ks, Qs and Js may discard his hand face downward and deal himself/herself a new one.
+Each player is dealt 4 cards from a 32 card pack.
+The order of the cards is 10 (high), 9, 8, 7, A, K, Q, J. The remainder of the pack is put, face down, in the middle of the table.
+Any player whose hand consists entirely of As, Ks, Qs and Js may discard it, face down, and deal himself/herself a new one.
 Indeed, any player may discard their hand in this way.
-However any exchange may be challenged by another player.
+However any exchange may be challenged by an opponent.
 If a player making an exchange is found to have 10, 9, 8 or 7 in their original hand, the discarder loses one life (but keeps the new hand), while if it was correct, the challenger loses one life.
-When a player has lost ten lives, he/she buys a round of drinks (or contributes to the drinks kitty or contributes an agreed number of chips to the pot), the score is wiped clean and the next rubber starts.
-A player who has already lost nine lives may not knock.
-Similarly, a player who has already lost eight lives may not make the second knock, one who has already lost seven lives may not make the third knock, and so on.